 What UCAT resources did I use?
-(Medify and UCAT Tutor)
+(UCAT Question Bank and UCAT Tutor)

 Everyone uses different revision material.
 Some students go on 3 different courses.
-Some students just use the Medify UCAT Questions.
-I personally used three things: the official UKCAT (UCAT) questions, Medify, and a UKCAT (UCAT) tutor.
+Some students just use UCAT Questions.
+I personally used three things: the official UKCAT (UCAT) questions, a UCAT question bank, and a UKCAT (UCAT) tutor.

-I was reluctant to use a UKCAT tutor at first.
-I mean everyone says that you can’t revise for the UKCAT can you?
+I was reluctant to use a UCAT tutor at first.
+I mean everyone says that you can’t revise for the UCAT can you?
 To begin with it was more to help me sit down and collate my progress continually, but I found it much more useful than I could imagine.

 My advice is to be very careful about who you pick.
 I went through 3 tutors before finding the right one.
 Many can just be inexperienced university students tutoring in their summer holidays, whilst others can be teachers or even full time tutors.